Invariant density statistical quantifiers and a temperature for the logistic map: Statistical quantifiers and temperature for logistic map

 \section{Statistical quantifiers and temperature for logistic map}

-We calculate the Fisher information and its CR complexity for a set of values of the parameter $\mu$ of the logistic map.
-Next, for some representative values of $\mu$, we analyze the temporal evolution of the Fisher information from the Frieden's interpretation of Second Law of Thermodynamics.
-Finally, by employing the Equipartition Theorem an associated temperature for the logistic map is obtained along with the FI and the CR complexity as a function of the temperature.
+In this section, we calculate the FI and its corresponding CR complexity for a set of values of the parameter $\mu$ of the logistic map.
+After that, we analyze the temporal evolution of the FI from the Frieden's interpretation of Second Law of Thermodynamics for some representative values of $\mu$.
+Finally, by employing the ET, an associated temperature for the logistic map is obtained along with the FI and the CR complexity as a function of the temperature.